SaadKhan1998/Turbofan-Engine-RUL-Prediction/README.md

 The project includes a comparative analysis of different batch sizes, number of trials, and epochs.
 Example training loss and validation loss curves are provided to analyze model performance.

 # Future Improvements
-Implement advanced feature engineering techniques.
-Experiment with alternative deep learning architectures.
+Can experiment with alternative deep learning architectures.
-Deploy the model as an API for real-time RUL predictions.
+Currently working to deploy the model as an API for real-time RUL predictions.

 # License
 MIT License